jmwalls/lcmsend/README.md

   values, e.g., nested lcmtype types.
 * Parse the lcmdef directly (reluctant to do this---what if we only have the generated lcmtype).
-* Leverage some other introspection tools...
-* Play games with `encode` function; try to guess types until we don't raise an exception.
+* Explore a java implementation.
 * Print enums/consts in dialog so that users can easily complete fields, or even better, somehow associate enums/consts with type and have drop-down menu.
-* Explore a java implementation.

 ###Run
 -----